-I am convinced -that- the adverse factors, which are weakening collective bargaining where it is well established and are hindering its development where it is at an early stage can be opposed only by concurrent action and interplay by public institutions and social actors.471
+I am convinced -that- the adverse factors, which are weakening collective bargaining where it is well established and are hindering its development where it is at an early stage can be opposed only by concurrent action and interplay by public institutions and social actors.
+19

 A major challenge for public policy is to redress the balance of power which globalization and the crisis have made unfavorable for the labor side and the unions.
-Public support for collective action at present has some specific testing grounds: a) recognition of basic individual and collective rights, beginning with freedom of association and of collective action; b) at company level support of workers participation in the organization of work and in enterprise life; c) support of the right of employee representatives to participate in the public institutions which provide employment and welfare services; d) provision of a universal safety net to support the collective participation.
+Public support for collective action at present has some specific testing grounds: a) recognition of basic individual and collective rights, beginning with freedom of association and of collective action; b) at company level support of workers participation in the organization of work and in enterprise life; c) support of the right of employee representatives to participate in the public institutions which provide employment and welfare services; d) provision of a universal safety net to support the collective participation of employees and citizens in local institutions which are still decisive even in time of globalization.